 What is Tongue Tie Treatment?

 Tongue tie treatment, which is medically known as a frenectomy, is a procedure that involves cutting the connective tissue either underneath the tongue or in the center of the upper or lower lip.
 There are several frenulums in the mouth and when these connective tissues are too large or too short, they can prevent proper mobility of the lips and tongue.
-We can perform a frenectomy using revolutionary dental lasers for precision care and treatment.
+We can perform a frenectomy using a dental laser.

 Why is Tongue Tie Treatment needed?

 When one or more frenulums is too short or too thick, this can cause problems with mobility of the tongue.
 Problems with nursing, speech, airway and development of the mouth can be affected.

 What makes you or your child a candidate for Tongue Tie Treatment?

 A simple examination can help us to determine if a frenectomy is necessary.
 At birth nurses and doctors often check for a tongue tie.
 At our dental office we are able to perform the procedure on children who are 6 years of age and older.
 For adults, it is never too late to consider tongue tie treatment in order to improve tongue mobility.

 What happens during Tongue Tie Treatment?